-Canada, where winters are harsh and people anxiously wait for the summer to come where they can explore outdoors, go for hiking, visit cottages and enjoy nature.
-This summer is a bit different, although Government has eased the rules but it still feels like a big deal to go places.
-We have made a bubble of couple of friends and family.
+Canada, where winters are harsh and people anxiously wait for the summer to come where they can explore outdoors, go hiking, visit cottages, and enjoy nature.
+This summer is a bit different, although the Government has eased the rules it still feels like a big deal to go places.
+We have made a bubble of a couple of friends and family.
 At least we are fortunate, we can get out of the house to walk around in the neighborhood.
-My sister in India has not stepped out of the house for last 6 months, due to her young daughter.
-I’m glad, we are still going out to breathe the fresh air and soaking it all in before we encounter the cooler fall months and welcome winter.
-Quarantine or no quarantine, we would all be enclosed to our households after that.
+My sister in India has not stepped out of the house for the last 6 months, due to her young daughter.
+I'm glad, we are still going out to breathe the fresh air and soaking it all in before we encounter the cooler fall months and welcome winter.
+Quarantine or no quarantine, we would all be enclosed in our households after that.

-You can come a bit early to explore the waters if you would like, public washrooms are now open.
-There is a Tim Hortons and food outlets around 1.5kms from this place, plenty of choices, pizza, Mc Donalds and even Indian restaurant.
-You can buy stuff and eat at the beach or just carry some food from home to relish at the park.
+As for Sunset Point Park, you can come a bit early to explore the waters and jump in with the kids, public washrooms are now open.
+There is a Tim Hortons and food outlets around 1.5kms from this place, plenty of choices, pizza, Mc Donalds and even an Indian restaurant.
+You can buy food and eat at the beach or just carry some homemade picnic to relish at the park.
 Be careful of the bees buzzing around and also tons of seagulls staring at your food.
 We loved spending our evening and drove back just after the sunset.
-The pink horizon looked captivating, I didn’t want to leave.
+The pink horizon looked captivating, I didn't want to leave.
 We took tons of pictures, sharing some here for you all.
 Some of the best sunset shots we have taken, see you all till we meet again!